Treating separation anxiety

 Get a dog sitter

-Using a dog sitting service means that someone can keep your dog company and take them for a walk.
+Using a dog sitter or dog walking service means that someone can keep your dog company and take them for a walk.
 This is a good way of easing the stress they may feel when you're not there.

-Avoid punishing your dog
+Never punish your dog

 However, even if you take your dog to the 'scene of the crime' they won't associate your anger with their earlier behaviour.
 Your dog will simply become more anxious the next time you go out.
 If you do come home to a mess, it's essential not to physically punish or shout at your dog.

 Seeking the help of a professional